mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

 and it will _almost_ do what we think!
 It will process the values, and feed them to the second `ZStream`, but our program will hang.
 Why?
 Because we're working with asynchronous things now.
-Our `result` has processed all the elements from our `producer` - but it continues to wait for any new values to be passed into the our `queue`.
+Our `result` has processed all the elements from our `producer` - but it continues to wait for any new values that could be passed into the our `queue`.
 It can't complete!
 We need to signal to `result` that we should finalize, by closing the `queue`.
 We could make a `Promise`, and use it to `await` before closing the `queue`, but luckily this functionality is already included with `ZSink.fromQueueWithShutdown`

 Now, we might be tempted to write: